Monmouth Comprehensive School: Outside the classroom

-Sport

 Monmouth Leisure Centre is within the grounds of the school and this has a swimming pool, squash courts and space for indoor and outdoor sports.
-The school is well represented at all age groups in sports including rugby (both league and union), football, hockey, cricket, and netball.
 The Year 11 rugby league team were crowned Carnegie Schools Welsh champions.
 Many students represent the county and national teams.
-The school has been recognised for sporting achievement.
 Three students were chosen as Olympic Ambassadors and two were Olympic Torch bearers in 2012.

-Rowing

 The school runs the Monmouth Comprehensive School Boat Club which is affiliated to British Rowing (boat code MOC).
 It is the only fully comprehensive school rowing club in England and Wales.
 Many students compete in national championships with some gaining international recognition.
-At the British Rowing Championships the women's J16 single scull won the national title in 2013 and the Open J16 quad scull crew won the national title in 2017.
+At the British Rowing Championships, the women's J16 single scull won the national title in 2013 featuring Rio Chandler and the Open J16 quad scull crew won the national title in 2017.

-Extra curricular clubs and academies

-Monmouth Comprehensive School runs a range of after school clubs and academies aimed at providing students with an opportunity for extended learning.
-These activities are designed to supplement the curriculum and enable students to learn to lead their lives through exploring what motivates them and what they enjoy.
-Clubs include Japanese, equine academy, fencing, cookery and many more.

-Eco-Schools
+Clubs include equine academy, fencing, cookery and many more.

-Monmouth Comprehensive School is striving to become a more eco-friendly school; the Eco-Council is about to apply for their second green flag.
-The Eco-Schools Committee is an established forum of pupils of all ages, who are trying to improve the environmental aspects of everyday life in Monmouth.
-It is based around the philosophy of "Learning To Care For Our World".
-In 2012, the school held a successful Green Week which helped raise awareness of Fairtrade and recycling.
-Activities that were undertaken included a paper mountain to raise awareness of how much paper is used within the school, an ecotree, a logo competition and many more, all designed to raise awareness of environmental issues within the school.
+The Eco-Schools Committee is an established forum for environmental issues in Monmouth.
+Activities that were undertaken included a paper mountain to raise awareness about the school's paper use, an ecotree, and a logo competition.

-There are plans to fill a time capsule which will be buried under the Jubilee Oak tree that the school will be receiving soon.
-This will give students of the future a chance to see what the school was like in 2012.
-In addition to this, the school already has an established recycling policy and an effective litter management system.